aissam-out/prisoner-s-dilemma/README.md

 **- Kind Lizard:** The opponent adapts to your average choices.
 If your number of cooperations equals your number of betrayals, they cooperate.

+**- Unkind Lizard:** The opponent adapts to your average choices.
+If your number of cooperations equals your number of betrayals, they defect.

 ## Extra: